geeogi/George-2020-09-17/README.md

 }
 ```

+The API can be used to create, delete, list and search resources.
+Only the metadata for a resource (name, id and size) is returned by the API.
+The image file associated with a resource is stored locally on the API server however there is currently no way to retrieve the image file itself via the API (the API is fake in many ways and is not production ready).

 ### GET /resources -> Resource[]

-This endpoint returns all the resources (documents).
+This endpoint returns all the resources.
 JSON containing an array of type Resource is returned.

 ### GET /resources/search?term={string} -> Resource[]

-This endpoint returns all the resources (documents) which match the search term string.
+This endpoint returns all the resources which match the search term string.
 The matching function is very crude and simply matches the filenames which include the search term.
 JSON containing an array of type Resource is returned.

 ### POST /resource -> OK